bkw777/WP-2_IC-Card/README.md

 Set all 4 jumpers on the programming adapter to RAM.

-Examples using a TL-866 programmer (628128 is a generic part number for the SRAM on the card):
+Examples using a TL-866 programmer (628128 is the generic part number compatible with the SRAM on the card):
 `minipro --skip_id --device 628128 --read ram.bin`
 `minipro --skip_id --device 628128 --write ram.bin`